kelu0124/TEPC/README.md

 # TEPC
+ TEPC: topology-enabled predictions from chaos
 The TEPC platform that provides a general methodology of topology-enabled machine learning (ML) predictions from chaotic dynamics.

 Requirements
 ======